shmorri/docs-casa-prod/3.1.4/source/developer/ldap-data.md

 1. Save the editions in the (plain text) schema file of your LDAP server.
 1. Restart the LDAP service.
 Normally this service will not start if the supplied changes don't have the correct format expected by the LDAP implementation bundled in your Gluu Server.

-For plugin development there is no need to register the attribute in oxTrust unless you know you'll need to inspect the attribute, for instance, in a user profile via oxTrust.
+For plugin development there is no need to register the attribute in oxTrust unless you know you'll need to inspect the attribute in oxTrust itself.

 ### Branches DNs